 We recommend that you begin with First Principles.
 This course will introduce you to a few core convictions and helpful skills and prepare you take any of the genre courses.
 A good next step is to take a course on a particular genre, like Epistles or Old Testament History.
 These courses will give you an opportunity to practice the skills you acquired in First Principles and apply them immediately to a book you’re working on at your church or on your own.
 Students with a little more experience in studying the Bible may want to look at Biblical Theology and Preaching or Systematic Theology and Preaching.
 These courses will help you bring additional theological precision to your study and teaching.

 We offer several of our courses for graduate credit through strategic partnerships with the Southern Baptist Theological Seminary and Trinity Evangelical Divinity School.
 These courses require additional seminary tuition, but are offered at a discounted rate.
 And the credits are transferrable.
-Contact our Director of Training, Kevin Walker, for more details and the registration paperwork.
+Contact our Director of Online Training, Dave Cartwright, for more details and the registration paperwork.
 Courses for seminary credit are only offered in English.

 Since the founding of the organization, our intention has been to keep the fees for the Online Courses as low and affordable as possible.
 And we believe, compared to similar organizations and conferences for ministry leaders, that we have been successful.
 Please contact us should the fee policy have a detrimental effect on your ability to participate in an Online Course.
 It is not our intention to exclude anyone on the basis of their ability to pay the enrollment fee alone.
 And while we cannot promise that we will have the ability to revise this policy on an individual basis or make exceptions, we would like the opportunity to try.